esp8266/Arduino/doc/reference.rst

 literal string defined inside a ``F("")`` and/or ``PSTR("")`` will take up space for each instance in the code.
 So you will need to manage the duplicate strings yourself.
-| Starting from v2.7, this is no longer true: duplicate literal strings within
-r/o memory are now handled.
+:raw-html:`<br />` Starting from v2.7, this is no longer true: duplicate literal strings within r/o memory are now handled.

 There is one additional helper macro to make it easier to pass ``const PROGMEM`` strings to methods that take a ``__FlashStringHelper``